drtspoon/Getting-and-Cleaning-Data-Assignment/README.md

 6. Output a table that give the mean of each variable by activity and subject number

 ## Reading the data
-The script will run so long as the zipped data are extracted to a folder named "UCI HAR Dataset" located in the working director.
-Each of these is read into R with the read.table() command.
+The script will run so long as the zipped data are extracted to a folder named "UCI HAR Dataset" located in the working directory.

 ## Merge the training and test data sets
 Despite the name of the instruction, there's no need to use the merge() command.
 The two data sets have identical variables.
 The two data sets are both absent two important variables, "activity" and "subject".
 These are first added to the test and train data sets respectively using cbind.
 The resulting sets are then combined using rbind().